-The Building Safety Bill will embed a Building Safety Regulator within the Health and Safety Executive, which will oversee the new building safety regime.
-The Regulator will be responsible for ensuring that any building safety risks in new and existing high-rise residential buildings of eighteen metres and above are effectively managed and resolved, taking the cost into account.
+The Bill will embed a Building Safety Regulator within the Health and Safety Executive, which will oversee the new building safety regime.
+The Regulator will be responsible for ensuring that any building safety risks in new and existing high-rise residential buildings of 18 metres and above are effectively managed and resolved, taking the cost into account.
 It will also hold to account those who break the rules and are not properly managing building safety risks, including taking enforcement action where needed.

-Central to this world-class regime are the residents at its heart, which is why the Bill will give residents a stronger voice in the system, making it easier for them to seek redress and to have their voices heard.
-The Bill will require an accountable person for a high-rise residential building to engage with their residents and establish a formal complaints process for residents to raise concerns.
+Central to this world-class regime are the residents at its heart, which is why the Building Safety Bill will give residents a stronger voice in the system, making it easier for them to seek redress and to have their voices heard.
+The Bill will require an accountable person for a high-rise residential building to engage with their residents and establish a formal complaints process for them to raise concerns.
 A Residents’ Panel will also be created, which the Building Safety Regulator will consult on matters of interest and importance for residents of higher-risk buildings.

 I have been following this important legislation closely and I am aware of amendments seeking to add additional measures to the Building Safety Bill.
 Well-intended though these are, I do believe that the Bill already makes substantial provision to create a proportionate building regime whereby the right people are held to account.

-Moreover, it is my understanding that the Building Safety Charge will only cover the ongoing costs of the new building safety regime, giving leaseholders assurance, transparency, and protection in relation to ongoing building safety costs.
+It is my understanding that the Building Safety Charge will only cover the ongoing costs of the new building safety regime, giving leaseholders assurance, transparency, and protection in relation to ongoing building safety costs.
 It has been made clear that it is the responsibility of the building owner or responsible person to ensure the safety of residents, and I am glad that the Government has called on them to do all they can to protect leaseholders from remediation costs.

 A cornerstone of the Building Safety Bill is the establishment of the New Homes Ombudsman, which all developers will be required to join and remains members.
 Those who breach this requirement may be subject to additional sanctions.
 I am encouraged that the Ombudsman will introduce a code of practice about the conduct and workmanship of its members and will require developers to provide redress to homebuyers where necessary, including through the awarding of compensation.